dolfly/nmdb/doc/design.rst

 efficient and cheap.

-The hash table is quite normal: several buckets (the size is decided at initialization time), and each bucket containing a linked list with the objects assigned to it.
+The hash table is quite normal: several buckets (the size is decided at initialization time), and each bucket containing a list with the objects assigned to it.

 There a some tricks, though:

-- In order to keep a bound on the number of objects in the cache, the number of elements in each linked list is limited to 4.
+- In order to keep a bound on the number of objects in the cache, the number of elements in each list is limited to 4.
 - Whenever a lookup is made, the entry that matched is promoted to the head of the list containing it.
 - When inserting a new element in the cache, it's always inserted to the top